Autumn in Granada is a strange season. Temperatures fluctuate dramatically from mid 30ºC to a maximum of 15ºC in November.

 Other local produce includes varieties of pumpkin, squash and an abundance of mushrooms.

-This week I tried this new 5 course menu ´A taste of autumn´ at Restaurante Los Patos, the kitchen here is run by chef Blas Hidalgo.
+This week I tried a seasonal 5 course menu in Granada ´A taste of autumn´ is on for just one week at the Restaurante Los Patos.
+Headed up by Spanish chef Blas Hidalgo.

-Thrilled to see something a little different in Granada.
-I went to try this seasonal menu at this handy city centre location.
-On Calle Recogidas, this grand building has a discrete restaurant inside the grounds of the Hotel Palacio de los Patos.
+I do like to see different gastronomic options on my travels.
+So I headed to this city centre location to try this years Wild Mushrooms.
+On Calle Recogidas, this grand building has a discrete restaurant, tucked inside Palacio de los Patos.

-This Autumn dishes menu is a steal at just 38 euros. (available throughout November 2016)
+This Autumn dishes menu is a steal at just 38 euros.
+(44 usd – 33 gbp)